quintel/documentation/docs/main/residual-heat-industry.md

 The above sectors are chosen because of their high residual heat potential compared to other sectors and/or because these sectors are similarly modelled in the ETM.

-You can choose with sliders which part of available heat you want to re-use in heat networks.
+You can choose which part of available heat you want to re-use in heat networks in the Supply > ['District Heating'](https://pro.energytransitionmodel.com/scenario/supply/heat/heat-sources) section within the ETM.

 ![](/img/docs/residual_heat_industry_sliders.png)